nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `clear`

-Expected outcome: You should see that CookHub has zero recipes in it

-Example: `clear` will clear all recipes like the picture shown below:
+Example: `clear` will clear all recipes like the image shown below:

 <img src="images/ClearResult.png" width=500 height=400>